Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Tue Jul 28 2026
+Last update on Wed Jul 29 2026

-**157 day before 2027 ⏱**
+**156 day before 2027 ⏱**

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️